 3) My patients who take Chinese Herbal Medicine also get fewer colds and flus (see this study).

 The problem with studies on flu shots is that they are always compared to “placebo” groups.
 What does the placebo group do to prevent the flu?
 Of course, nothing.
+How about using a placebo group consisting of my patients?

 1) Engage in a regular exercise program (but don’t overdo it).

 3) Reduce your stress with exercise, meditation, talking it out with friends, or making concrete changes in your life.
+Another way to do this is to buy a karaoke machine and sing Johnny Cash songs every night with your family.

 5) Take Chinese herbal medicine to boost your immunity (as prescribed by your certified practitioner of Chinese Medicine).